 Decide/Confirm Major (UNIV 220)

-This course for second semester students and beyond, emphasizes self-assessment exercises, inventories, and discussions that focus on personal attributes and career possibilities.
+For second semester students and beyond, emphasizes self-assessment exercises, inventories, and discussions that focus on personal attributes and career possibilities.
 93% of students who completed this course would recommend it to another student!

 "I was skeptical that I would even choose a major, yet here I am: I know what I want to do!"